 K-6 students experience more than 20 different media each year.

-Fifteen Upper School/Varsity sports and activities include boys and girls soccer, boys and girls basketball, state champion speech and debate, baseball, co-ed canoe and kayak, boys and girls tennis, boys and girls cross country, volleyball, boys golf, boys lacrosse, and the only cyclocross (co-ed) team in Boulder County.
+Sixteen upper school/Varsity sports and activities include boys' and girls' soccer, boys' and girls' basketball, speech and debate, baseball, co-ed canoe and kayak, boys' and girls' tennis, boys' and girls' cross country, volleyball, boys' golf, boys' and girls' lacrosse, and the only cyclocross (co-ed) team in Boulder County.

 Over 75 faculty members work collaboratively with 50 additional staff to support the head of school and programs.
 Faculty members are nationally recruited for their expertise in their subject areas as well as for their diverse outside interests (many centered around the outdoors and the arts).
 Dawson faculty have an average of 17 years of experience and 67 percent have, or are working on, graduate degrees.

-House-made, healthy, trans-fat free lunches are offered daily, and are included in tuition.
+House-made, healthy lunches are offered daily, and are included in tuition.
 Daily menus include two soups, vegetarian and meat entrees, whole grain breads and pastas, gluten free options, juices and low-fat milks, house-made specialty salads, a variety of seasonings and spices, full deli bar, fresh fruit, and weekly desserts.